 Senior Scientist and Director of Life Science AllianceEdit

-One of the most daunting obstacles in biomedicine is the complex nature of most phenotypes (including cancer, diabetes, heart disease and some rare diseases) due to interactions between multiple genetic variants and environmental influences.
-A central challenge is to understand how genetic and environmental perturbations affect health, wellness and disease.
-Our research is directed at understanding such complex traits.
-To do so, we develop novel genomic approaches to study the molecular processes that link genotype to phenotype, to identify the causal underlying factors, and to quantify their contributions.
-We investigate inter-individual variation at the level of the genome, transcriptome, and proteome, which we integrate with higher-level phenotypes.
+One of the most daunting obstacles in biomedicine is the complex nature of most phenotypes (including cancer, diabetes, heart disease and several rare diseases) due to epistatic interactions between multiple genetic variants and environmental influences.
+Our research is directed at understanding such complex traits, by developing novel genomic approaches to study the molecular processes linking genotype to phenotype, to identify the causal underlying factors, and to quantify their contributions.
 Our projects are mainly in the following areas:

-Quantitative genetics: We have piloted new technologies to dissect the genetic and environmental interactions that underlie complex, multifactorial phenotypes.
-We are interested in studying the consequences of genetic variation, learning to predict phenotype from genotype, and integrating multiple layers of molecular data to define intervention points that can be targeted to modulate phenotypes of interest (figure 1).
+Quantitative genetics: We apply functional genomics technologies to dissect the genetic and environmental interactions that underlie complex, multifactorial phenotypes.
+Using high-throughput genome editing screens and methods for massively paralleled readouts, we are studying the consequences of genetic variation, learning to predict phenotype from genotype, and define intervention points that can be targeted to modulate phenotypes of interest.

-Disease models: Using multiple model systems, primarily yeast and human cells, we have characterised the genetic and cellular processes affected in certain diseases and assessed potential therapeutic strategies.
-We apply personalised functional genomics to study diseases in patient-derived cells using systematic and targeted approaches to unravel mechanisms and discover novel treatments (see video).
+Precision health: Using eukaryotic model systems of different complexity – from yeast to mouse and human – we characterize the genetic and cellular processes affected in diseases and explore potential therapeutic strategies (Figure 1).
+We apply genomics technologies to patient-derived cells and mouse models of several disorders including DCM, cancer, and different types of immune diseases.
 We also develop point-of-care biosensors that monitor an individual’s health and facilitate early disease diagnosis and intervention, even before symptoms set in.